apache/airflow/docs/apache-airflow-providers-google/operators/cloud/vertex_ai.rst

     :start-after: [START how_to_cloud_vertex_ai_prompt_language_model_operator]
     :end-before: [END how_to_cloud_vertex_ai_prompt_language_model_operator]

-To prompt a multimodal model you can use :class:`~airflow.providers.google.cloud.operators.vertex_ai.generative_model.PromptMultimodalModelOperator`.
+To prompt a multi-modal model you can use :class:`~airflow.providers.google.cloud.operators.vertex_ai.generative_model.PromptMultimodalModelOperator`.
 The operator returns the model's response in :ref:`XCom <concepts:xcom>` under ``prompt_response`` key.